 Closed Captions Meaning

-Closed captions are supplementary text added to the video footage describing its dialogue and components of its soundtrack, including background noise, the phone ringing, etc., in the text form for the viewers who cannot hear the audio.
+Closed captions are supplementary text added to video footage that transcribes the dialogue and components of the soundtrack, including background noise and phone ringing, for viewers who cannot hear the audio.

 You may also want to read: How to Transcribe an Interview: A Complete Guide to Transcribing Interviews